Connecting to the APIs using tokens

-Once you have both an AppSecretToken and an AgreementGrantToken there are two ways of connecting to e-conomic:
+Once you have both an AppSecretToken and an AgreementGrantToken you can connect to the two e-conomic APIs:

 1. Add these three headers to your first request:

 2. Issue a GET to https://restapi.e-conomic.com/self or https://restapi.e-conomic.com/customers and see what is returned.

-Using our SOAP service the method for token authentication is the ConnectWithToken method.
+Using our SOAP service the method for token authentication is ConnectWithToken.

 Please note that SOAP uses HTTP cookies to manage sessions.
-Successful authentication will include a "set-cookie" HTTP header in the response.
-Your SOAP framework/client must support cookies and include these in all requests made related to the session.
+Successful authentication will include a series of "Set-cookie" HTTP headers in the response.
+Your SOAP framework/client must support cookies and include the session cookies from responses in the subsequent call related to that session.

 <token>string</token> //This is the Agreement Grant Token